 “If I was talking to somebody who was looking to apply for the union or to get into this industry or stay busy in this industry, I would say you need to have a portfolio of one photo of everything,” Smith says.
 “You can also put stuff that has people in the chair [after you’ve worked on them], meaning your continuity photos.
 I just take them on my iPhone.
 My phone is filled with random photos of celebrities looking at me really morosely.”

 Like everything else in the business of show, when it comes to actually finding work as a makeup artist, no two paths are alike.
 Also like everything else in the business, so very much of it comes down to luck and the connections you make along the way.

 “Regardless of whatever path you’re going to take, you have to realize that as soon as you step onto a set, you’re making connections,” says Smith.
 “It’s the same across the board in this industry: Our job is so much more social than it is talent.
 You gotta hustle and as soon as you get to the set, you read the room and let your willingness and drive to go forward take you.”

 As far as places to actually look for work, it’s as elusive a notion.
 There are resources online but Smith urges to proceed with caution.
 “There are tons of Facebook pages for [makeup artists to find work],” she says.
 “There is also Craigslist, though you have to be careful with that.”

 Ultimately, though, when it comes to finding work, Smith circles back to forged connections and emphasizes one characteristic that all of the best makeup artists possess: humanity.
 “One makeup artist recommends you because you’re a normal human being and you didn’t bring drama to the set,” she says.
 “And then another does the same.
 Being a normal human—that’s the best advice I can give.”

+Ready to get to work?
 Check out Backstage’s casting calls!